Best plated lizard substrates

 A note on bioactive substrates

 Bioactive enclosures are often considered “self-cleaning” because they harness the processes of nature to keep bacteria and mold in check.
 They take a lot of work to set up, but once you have it going, they’re fairly low-maintenance and absolutely beautiful.
-For more information on how to get started with bioactivity, see our blog post: How to Build a Bioactive Terrarium for Your Reptile: An Introduction.
+For more information on how to get started with bioactivity, read my blog posts on the subject and join Bioactive Reptile & Amphibian Setups USA on Facebook.